ReactForBeginners/exercise2-itunesapi/README.md

 # iTunes Search App

-This exercise will teach you how to use AJAX with React, so that you'll be able to send requests to API's in your React apps.
+This exercise will teach you how to use AJAX with React, so that you'll be able to send requests to external API's in your React apps.

 You'll be creating an app using the iTunes Search API, in which users can search for various products on iTunes.